Amortized Bayesian Workflow: Background

 where $k$ is the shape parameter, $u$ is the location parameter and $\sigma$ is the scale parameter.
 The number of finite fractional moments of the importance weight distribution depends on $k$: a generalized Pareto distribution has $1/k$ finite moments when $k > 0$.
 To stabilize the importance sampling estimate, the extreme importance weights are replaced with well-spaced order statistics drawn from the fitted generalized Pareto distribution, leading to a more stable and efficient IS estimator.
 The estimated shape parameter $\hat{k}$ serves as a diagnostic for the reliability of the importance sampling estimate.
-For moderate sample size ($S > 2000$), $\hat{k} < 0.7$ indicates good reliability.
+The pseudocode of PSIS is provided in \autoref{alg:psis}.

+Given the PSIS-stabilized weights ${\bar{w}_s}$ from \autoref{alg:psis}, one can either compute weighted Monte Carlo estimates directly \citep{vehtari2024psis} or apply the SIR procedure in \autoref{alg:sir} to obtain approximately unweighted posterior draws for downstream use (e.g., visualization or MCMC initialization).

 \paragraph{ChEES-HMC algorithm.} The ChEES-HMC algorithm \citep{hoffman2021cheeshmc} is a massively parallel and adaptive extension of Hamiltonian Monte Carlo (HMC) designed to leverage single-instruction multiple-data (SIMD) hardware accelerators such as GPUs.
 This enables rapid generation of posterior draws following an initial warm-up phase.
 During warm-up, ChEES-HMC adaptively tunes the trajectory length $T$ and step size $\epsilon$ by maximizing the ``Change in the Estimator of the Expected Square'' (ChEES), a heuristic that serves as a proxy for reducing autocorrelation in the second moments of the Markov chain.
 ChEES-HMC is particularly suitable for our amortized workflow, as we can easily generate a large number of good starting points (amortized draws) to launch many short MCMC chains.
 For our experiments, we used ChEES-HMC to run 2048 parallel chains, organized into 16 superchains with 128 subchains each.
 This configuration is essential for computing the nested $\smash{\widehat{R}}$ diagnostic \citep{margossian2024nestedrhat}, which assesses convergence across a large number of short chains.
+The pseudocode explaining the use of ChEES-HMC in Step~3 is provided in \autoref{alg:chees-hmc}.